 No one drug is a star in every category, so it’s important that you and your health care provider weigh the pros and cons of each of these drugs and decide which is best for you.
 Often these abortive therapies are combined with anti-emetics—medications that control nausea and also have a therapeutic impact on the headache itself.
 For patients whose migraines don’t respond to one of these interventions, oral steroids can often break the pain cycle.

 Preventive therapy is indicated for patients with frequent and/or debilitating headaches, and includes prescription drugs, but also nutraceuticals, lifestyle modifications, and some fascinating new devices that are on the market.
-We’ll explore these non-pharmacologic methods in the next installment in this series, Natural Migraine Relief.
+Explore these non-pharmacologic methods in the next installment in this series, Natural Migraine Relief.